mr-anansi/Project-3/README.md

 ```

 The editing of comments was resolved by using useContext as well.
 Essentially, as the comments section was rendered by the recipe page but existed as a separate form, this data needed to be updated by a state that was available to both components.
-Once the comments were edited or deleted, the useContext recipe info was updated with the response and then the page was re-rendered in the higher level component providing a real-time change on the page.
+Once the comments were edited or deleted, the useContext recipe info was updated with the response and then the page was re-rendered in the higher-level component providing a real-time change on the page.

 ```
       {reci && reci.comments.map((comments, i) => {